Matthias Hauer: Political positions

 In June 2017, Hauer voted against his parliamentary group’s majority and in favor of Germany’s introduction of same-sex marriage.

 Ahead of the Christian Democrats’ leadership election in 2021, Hauer publicly endorsed Armin Laschet to succeed Annegret Kramp-Karrenbauer as the party’s chair.
 For the 2021 national elections, he later supported Laschet as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel.
+Following Laschet's resignation and ahead of the Christian Democrats’ leadership election in December 2021, he endorsed Norbert Röttgen.